 The interview progresses, and the candidate seems engaged, experienced, eager to please.
 You share stories; mom seems to connect as well.
 All you can think about is “How will I really know who this person is, and can I can trust her with my mom’s care?”

 The candidate leaves, and later that day you recall how you felt uncomfortable asking about some aspects of the caregiver’s profile.
 What is her driving record?
 Is there any history of criminal activity?
 Does she know CPR?
 Does she have a history of back problems?

 Most often, the information revealed in a formal application will not uncover anything unsavory.
 It is simply a way to make sure all relevant information gets shared, and all parties understand the scope of responsibilities and requirements.
 You may use a sample senior home care job application, create one of your own, or use a combination.
 A formal senior caregiver employment application suggests that the questions are nothing personal; simply a way to get all the necessary queries out of the way.

 If a candidate seems to resent having to fill out an application, be kind.
 Put yourself in her seat.
 If you encounter resistance, explain that this is a way to get the nitty gritty out of the way so you can focus on getting to know each other in the interview.
 And pay attention to that resistance: it can portend a lack of flexibility that may become important later.

 A formal job application is also a way for employers to keep track of who they’ve interviewed, and any distinguishing characteristics that will help you make a choice when the time comes.

 In addition to obvious information, some items in the application are:

-The application will help you begin to formulate a Work Agreement once you’ve decided to proceed with a particular candidate.
+The senior caregiver employment application will help you begin to formulate a Work Agreement once you’ve decided to proceed with a particular candidate.
 You should also be prepared to conduct background screening and references should you want to move ahead with an applicant.
-The job application will collect the information that you need toorder the background screening and proceed without further delays.
+The job application will collect the information that you need to order the caregiver background check and proceed without further delays.